 Surface Testing Methods

-The experts at Xtreme Polishing Systems understand that concrete can variate in properties depending on each situation and thus have to be treated differently.
-We're here to guide you in the proper direction, so feel free to call us at (877) 958-5732 with any questions about 'What is Coefficient of Friction?' or visit our website www.xtremepolishingsystems.com and browse our products today!
+Xtreme Polishing Systems understand that each surface can variate in properties, therefore have to be treated differently.
+We’re here to guide you in the proper direction, so please call us at (877) 958-5264 with any questions regarding ‘What is Coefficient of Friction‘ or visit our website www.xtremepolishingsystems.com and browse our products today.